feldera/dist-design/README.md

 ## Worker

-A worker has the following interface:
+A worker presents the following interface to the coordinator:

 * `fn versions() -> Range<Version>`